Old Lions: Release

+Reception

-ReceptionOld Lions proved a huge commercial and critical success, and the interactive element of the campaign was singled out for particular praise.
+Old Lions proved a huge commercial and critical success, and the interactive element of the campaign was singled out for particular praise.
 Indeed, Old Lions became the most successful interactive television campaign ever released; over 429,000 people clicked through to view additional content, double the number achieved by competing interactive campaigns launched by Budweiser and Carling in the run-up to the World Cup.
 Over 87% of viewers who clicked through spent more than a minute browsing the dedicated advertising area; the average viewer spent over four minutes, more than twice the average time spent on interactive sections of other commercials.
 Sixteen percent of households using the interactive option revisited the site on multiple occasions.
 Viewers who clicked through were 124% more likely to know that Carlsberg were an official sponsor of the England Football team.
 The website link shown at the end of the commercial, oldlions.com, received 390,000 hits during the World Cup, and Old Lions spent two weeks at the number 1 position on the Google Video download chart.
 It was estimated that to achieve the same exposure without the interactive option would have cost more than two and a half times the final budget of the campaign.
 As it was, Saatchi & Saatchi spent less than £0.36 to get a viewer to spend over four minutes engaging with the brand.

 The financial success of the campaign was unparalleled in Carlsberg's history, outperforming its previous highest earning campaign by over 30 percent.
 Over 30,000,000 pints of Carlsberg lager were sold in the four weeks prior to the World Cup, and sales within the United Kingdom were four times higher than normal.
 Carlsberg outsold the market leader (Carling) by over 3,000,000 pints, and grew 33% faster than the draught lager category.
 23% of British people drinking Carlsberg on the day of the first England match reported that they had switched to the brand as a consequence of the campaign.

 The campaign was lauded by the advertising and marketing communities, receiving dozens of awards, including golds from the British Television Advertising Awards and the Eurobest Awards.
 Its financial success was noted, and led to other brands exploring options in interactive television marketing.
 The impact of Old Lions was such that in 2009, the British public voted it one of the top ten television advertisements of the decade.
 Director Chris Palmer went on to direct the 2007 Cake television advertisement for Škoda Auto, before switching his focus to producing feature films.
 Saatchi + Saatchi continue to promote Carlsberg through the "World According to Carlsberg" campaign as of 2010, releasing the next television piece (BBQs) in 2007.